 1. Human analysis is not infallible.
 It does not lead directly to the exact and indubitable, absolute truth.
 In every analysis, in every human research, we inevitably encounter, along with some scraps of truth grasped on the spot, more or less great errors, lapses, sometimes oversights and clumsy false judgments-thus, [we make] assertions not in conformity with the truth.
-We generally forget that this is the case, and instead of seeking to establish and to eliminate these errors, to find and apply the necessary corrections, we disregard recipes for conceptions and practical attempts of the most inept and most absurd sort.
+We generally forget that this is the case, and instead of seeking to establish and to eliminate these errors, to find and apply vidualism" pushed to the extreme and to various other "isms," all more narrow, stuffier, and more distant from truth that the last, and, on the other hand, to a number of recipes for conceptions and practical attempts of the most inept and most absurd sort.